Setup for HTTPS Users Using Git Credentials

 Create an IAM user, or use an existing one, in your AWS account.
 Make sure you have an access key ID and a secret access key associated with that IAM user.
 For more information, see Creating an IAM User in Your AWS Account.

 AWS CodeCommit requires AWS Key Management Service.
 If you are using an existing IAM user, make sure there are no policies attached to the user that expressly deny the AWS KMS actions required by AWS CodeCommit.
-For more information, see Encryption.
+For more information, see AWS KMS and Encryption.

 Sign in to the IAM console at https://console.aws.amazon.com/iam/.